streamx-co/try.elinq/docs/SqlServerTutorial/Basic.md

 # SQL Server Basics

-We suggest to open the corresponding [tutorial page](https://www.sqlservertutorial.net/sql-server-basics/) and go over the examples "side by side".
+**We suggest to open the corresponding [tutorial page](https://www.sqlservertutorial.net/sql-server-basics/) and go over the examples "side by side".**

-> Disclaimer: Linq handles most of functionality up to tutorial's section 7 very elegantly.
+> **Disclaimer**: Linq handles most of functionality up to tutorial's section 7 very elegantly.
 There is no much value in replacing it for these cases.
-The reason we demonstrate the basic SQL capabilites of XLinq is that it's impossible to handle the complex case without handling the simple one.
+The reason we demonstrate the basic SQL capabilites of XLinq is that the advanced cases are built on patterns and practices of simple cases.
 >
 > So before jumping to the advanced cases, we suggest to go over and run few basic ones to understand how XLinq works.